sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.2.md

 [[ReleaseTours/sage-9.0|SageMath 9.0]] was the first version of Sage running on Python 3 by default. [[ReleaseTours/sage-9.1|SageMath 9.1]] continues to support Python 2.

-'''Sage 9.2 will remove support for Python 2.'''
+'''Sage 9.2 removes support for Python 2.'''

  * [[https://trac.sagemath.org/query?keywords=~python3&milestone=sage-9.2&or&component=python3&milestone=sage-9.2&or&keywords=~py3&milestone=sage-9.2&groupdesc=1&group=status&max=1500&col=id&col=summary&col=keywords&col=component&col=time&col=changetime&col=author&col=reviewer&order=component|Trac tickets with keyword/component python3 in milestone 9.2]]

 See [[Python3-Switch]] for more details

+=== Support for system Python 3.6 added ===

+This allows Sage to use the system Python on some older Linux distributions that are still in widespread use in scientific computing, including `centos-8` and `fedora-{26,27,28}` (although Python 3.7.x packages are also available for these).
+See [[https://trac.sagemath.org/ticket/29033|#29033]] for more details.

 === Unicode identifiers ===